jayalsharma/git-demo-1/notes.md

 Hello!
 My name is Jaya Sharma and this is activity for QSS20.
+Now I am editing these notes to see if it is really working!